sashokrist/booking-hotel-app/README.md

 - **Response Caching**: PMS API responses (booking, guest, room, room type) are cached in Laravel for faster repeated access and reduced API load.
 - **Logging Sync Results**: Saves sync metadata for each resource in a `sync_logs` table for auditing and review.
 - **Configurable**: Easily configure the PMS API endpoint and credentials.
+- **CSV Report Export**: Generates a partial or full CSV report for each sync under `storage/app/reports/latest_booking_sync.csv`.
+The report is generated incrementally and survives interruption.
  **Web UI**: View bookings, guests, rooms, trigger syncs, toggle dark mode.

 ## Requirements